BryceVandegrift/website/content/internet.md

 This is not the fault of the internet, but the massive companies that basically run the internet.
 Facebook, Twitter, Reddit, Instagram, and etc. delete countless posts everyday, sometimes it's because they posted things like gore or porn, but most of the time, it's because they don't agree with what you said.
 That goes for a lot of websites today, if you say something that isn't "politically correct" or something that someone thinks is offensive you can get "canceled".
-I think that this is extremely stupid because it does not people actually voice their opinions which is the whole point of social media.
-You have to right to be rude.
+You have to right to be rude (although sometimes you shouldn't be).
 [Here is a link](http://esr.ibiblio.org/?p=8609) to a post made by Eric S. Raymond, one of the founders of the Open Source Initiative, regarding his thoughts on this subject.

 Believe it or not, big search engines like Google and Bing actually censor search results.
 Search engines like these straight up remove search results that they do agree with or don't like.
-If you want a search engine that you can actually somewhat trust, use something like [DuckDuckGo](https://duckduckgo.com/), [Swisscows](https://swisscows.com/), or [SearX](https://searx.space/).
+If you want a search engine that you can actually somewhat trust, use something like [wiby](https://wiby.me), [Swisscows](https://swisscows.com/), or [SearX](https://searx.space/).
 Don't let anyone control what you can and can't see.

 ## Can the Internet be Fixed?